A projector being set up behind a projection screen

 Installing a rear projection system can be a complex process, but there are some tips and tricks that can help simplify the process.
 For example, it’s important to ensure that the projector is positioned at the correct distance from the screen, in order to achieve the desired image size and quality.
 In addition, it’s important to ensure that the screen is properly tensioned and free of wrinkles, in order to prevent visual artifacts and other issues.

-See also How to Mount a Tv in the Corner
+See also How to Determine the Right Tv Mount

 Another important factor to consider when installing a projector behind the screen is the ambient light in the room.
 The darker the room, the better the image quality will be.
 It’s recommended to install blackout curtains or blinds to block out any external light sources.
 Additionally, it’s important to choose a projector with a high lumen output to ensure that the image is bright enough to be seen in a dark room.